This tasty keto egg salad is made with mayonnaise, Dijon mustard, and chopped scallions.

-I like to serve it with crispy fresh-cut vegetables.
+I like to serve this salad with crispy fresh-cut vegetables.
 It's really nice when scooped up with crunchy cucumber slices or with halved mini peppers.

 Another efficient and low-carb tool for eating this salad is plain pork rinds.
 That's my husband's favorite tool for scooping it up.

 You should be able to store the leftovers in the fridge, in an airtight container, for up to 3 days.
 Give them a good stir before using them.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.